 You need to install the perl module Perl::LanguageServer to make this extension work,

 Please make sure to always run the newest version of Perl::LanguageServer as well.

 NOTE: Perl::LanguageServer depend on AnyEvent::AIO and Coro.
 There is a warning that this might not work with newer Perls.
 It works fine for Perl::LanguageServer.
 So just confirm the warning and install it.

 Perl::LanguageServer depends on other Perl modules.
 It is a good idea to install most of then with your linux package manager.

 In case any of the above packages are not available for your os version, just

-leave then out.
+leave them out.
 The cpan command will install missing dependencies.
 In case

 the test fails, when running cpan

 This extension contributes the following settings: